The British territory with Europe's harshest abortion laws

 But Mr Picardo refused to make any commitment to a change in the law with regards to the penalty for abortion.

-Having had her own termination in 2008, Ms Olivia hopes this will change soon - so women don't have to go through what she did.
+Having had her own termination in 2008, Ms Oliva hopes this will change soon - so women don't have to go through what she did.

 "I didn't know anybody who had had a termination before.
 And anyone who had wouldn't speak about it.
 So, it was quite a lonely experience," she says.